OJ17/things-I-learned-wiki/docs/distraction/Cryptocurrency/cryptocurrency.md

 Generally I prefer L1 proof-of-stake blockchains, and as you can see almost every coin I own fits that criteria.
 MATIC and METIS are exceptions.
 MATIC is easily the biggest L2, and METIS is a longshot I'm happy to take a risk on.

-The only Proof-Of-Work chain I own is Kadena.
-Primarily because it's the only scalable Proof-of-work coin so the climate impact is LESS BAD
-(Although still unreasonably bad), and the marketcap is very low so it has a huge potential in the next bull market.
-I don't like to support PoW coins due to climate concerns, but KDA has so much potential at this price that it's hard to ignore.

 ![breakdown](../../../static/img/crypto/crypto-breakdown.svg)